fbpx

 SAMPLE ENVIRONMENTS

 Paineira provides sample holders, reaction cells and analytical equipment for measurements to cover a wide range of experimental conditions.
 In addition, the Paineira group will continue developing new instrumentation for in situ and operando experiments for the scientific user.
-The table below shows systems that have already been developed and will be available as soon as the beamline is in operation.

 Figure 3: Sample holder, cell and accessories for X-ray diffraction experiments of polycrystals in PAINEIRA.